top of page

 Journalism

-Jun 2017: Oxford Today, Interviewed for the university alumni magazine as part of a series focusing on innovative researchers in the humanities.
+Jun 2017: Oxford Today interviewed me for the university alumni magazine as part of a series focusing on innovative researchers in the humanities.

 Nov - Dec 2016: The Times newspaper, VICE magazine

-My mock liver divination predicting that Donald Trump would win the US election was featured in and VICE magazine.
+My mock liver divination, which predicted that Donald Trump would win the US election, was featured in The Times and VICE magazine.

 July 2015: Modern Notion Daily podcast, interviewed about cylinder seals and identity theft in ancient Mesopotamia